AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

         *width* x *height* [+-] *xoffset* [+-] *yoffset*

     If the offset is omitted, it will be x=0, y=0.
+Optional appended arguments include:

+    - `type=` *name* : Create the image in memory with the named data type (default: float).

     Examples::

         --create 1920x1080 3         # RGB with w=1920, h=1080, x=0, y=0
         --create 1024x768+100+0 4    # RGBA with w=1024, h=768, x=100, y=0
+        --create:type=uint8 1920x1080 3  # RGB, store internally as uint8

 .. option:: --pattern <patternname> <size> <channels>